Who are single moms today?

 There are 1.2 million divorces in the United States each year.

-Traditional nuclear families with two married heterosexual parents are now the minority of U.S. The rise of single motherhood is the largest influence on this trend — followed by gay families, multigenerational families and .
+Traditional nuclear families with two married heterosexual parents are now the minority of U.S. The rise of single motherhood is the largest influence on this trend — followed by multigenerational families, blended families, adoptive and foster families, and famililes headed by same-sex parents.

 46% millennials and 44% GenXers say “Marriage is becoming obsolete.”